-It is usual practice that the working document on nominations submits proposals for inscription of properties in the same alphabetical order (English) and employing the same name as ICOMOS or IUCN.
+Nominations are examined in English alphabetical order, with Mixed and Cultural nominations following nominations for Natural properties, and new nominations preceeding those deferred or referred from earlier Committee or Bureau sessions.
 In some cases the original names of certain properties have been modified, following the evaluation missions and discussions with the States Parties concerned.
 States Parties may, at any time, express their views on the change in name of properties.

-The Committee "asked that when the Bureau examines new nominations at its future sessions, it take into account the debate of the twenty-second session of the Committee on the establishment of a representative World Heritage List."
+At its twenty-second session, the Committee "asked that when the Bureau examines new nominations at its future sessions, it take into account the debate of the twenty-second session of the Committee on the establishment of a representative World Heritage List."
 This debate is reflected in Section IX, paragraphs 1 to 21 of the Report of the twenty-second session of Committee (Annex I).